-The FOV of the DOAS instrument within the SO_2 camera image had to be derived for the DOAS calibration (see Sect.
-5.3).
-The best correlation between the SO_2 CD timeseries and the AA time-series was found for a circle with a radius of 57 pixels.
+The FOV of the DOAS instrument within the SO2 camera image had to be derived for the DOAS calibration (see Sect.
+B).
+The best correlation between the SO2 CD timeseries and the AA time-series was found for a circle with a radius of 57 pixels.
 Small changes in the viewing direction result in small variations of the correlation coefficient (see Fig. 6).
-Differences in the area with best correlation were found to be very low (on the order of 0.2°) between the different days thus indicating that the pointing of the DOAS telescope in relation to the camera optics had not changed.
-However we found changes of the slope of the calibration curve of up to 8 % when fitting a first order polynomial in an area that includes correlation coefficient values within 1 % of the maximum.
-(Data from Day 3 was not included in these estimates as there was a slight deviation from linear behaviour, see Sect.
+Differences in the area with best correlation were found to be very low (on the order of 0.2°) between the different days, thus indicating that the pointing of the DOAS telescope in relation to the camera optics had not changed.
+To assess the uncertainty of the calibration due to the alignment of the instruments FOVs, we investigated the calibration curve for all areas that have a correlation coefficient within 1 % of the maximum correlation coefficient.
+For these areas we found changes of the slope of the calibration curve of up to 8 % when fitting a first order polynomial to the data (data from Day 3 was not included in these estimates as there was a slight deviation from linear behaviour; see Sect.
 6.3.4).
-Also, the offset for first order calibration polynomial varied between -2.2×10^{17} molec cm-2 and 1.5×10^{17} molec cm-2 across this area.
+Also, the offset for first order calibration polynomials varied between -2.2×10^{17} molec cm-2 (~ -90 ppmm) and 1.5×10^{17} molec cm-2 (60 ppmm) across this area.
 In future measurements, the uncertainty arising from the viewing direction of the DOAS telescope should be reduced by exactly measuring the DOAS FOV at the measurement site.